Troubleshooting a Fingerprint Reader (Windows 8)

 - Open Recovery Manager.
 For instructions, see Using Recovery Manager to Restore Software and Drivers (Windows 8) .Most of the drivers and software in Recovery Manager do not need to be uninstalled first.
 The installation package does this automatically.

 - In the Drivers section of Recovery Manager, install or reinstall the Validity FingerPrint Sensor Driver.

 - In the Software section of Recovery Manager, install or reinstall the SimplePass software.

 - Restart your computer.

-Fingerprint reader does not work after computer wakes from Sleep mode
+Fingerprint reader does not work after computer wakes from Sleep mode in Windows 8

 If the fingerprint reader does not work after the computer wakes from Sleep mode, change the Power Management setting in device properties.
 Use the following steps: